Nearsoft/jobs/android.md

 * Product: Building the tools our large and engaged user-base utilize to connect and share experiences
 * Design: Care about making every pixel perfect and meaningful.
 Every transition smooth and delightful.
-Every interaction intuitive.
+Every interaction intuitive
-* Reliability: Deliver reliable software through continuous integration, automated testing, and in-depth code reviews.
+* Reliability: Deliver reliable software through continuous integration, automated testing, and in-depth code reviews
-* Invention: Envision totally new features, flows, and techniques that are inspired, considered, and magical.
+* Invention: Envision totally new features, flows, and techniques that are inspired, considered, and magical

 ## You will be working on the cutting edge of Android with the latest tools, libraries and techniques